wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 				- Deploy
 					- Only deploy to the PRODUCTION environment
 				- Report
 					- Use the CHANGELOG parameter for the report content.
-Use the ENVIRONMENT parameter for the name of the report fi
+Use the ENVIRONMENT parameter for the name of the report file.
+				-